OWASP/www-project-top-ten/index.md

 ---

 The OWASP Top 10 is a standard awareness document for developers and web application security.
-It represents a consensus about the most critical security risks to web applications.
+It represents a broad consensus about the most critical security risks to web applications.

 <p class="callout-mono right">Globally recognized by developers as the first step towards more secure coding.</p>